Product documentation

 7) Update the search data

 *If multiple languages, hierarchies and/or companies are required, start with a single one and expand to the multiple languages/hierarchies/companies once a base setup is up and running.
-It is easier to expand once setup exists, than to try and excompass everything at initial setup when multiples are involved.
+It is easier to expand once setup exists, than to try and encompass everything at initial setup when multiples are involved.
 The same is valid if there are a lot of system fields to be used as a data source (especialy if the relationships for some are very complex).
 Creating the full plan from the start is great, but (also) having a 'start' plan with some basic fields only, to simply get Search up and running and a feel for the solution is recommended when still learning the solution.
 Changing/expanding on the setup is easy, so make use of the solution's flexibility.